-The tuition fee listed in the following paragraphs is for the academic year 2004-2005.
+The tuition fee listed in the following paragraphs is for the academic year 2005-2006.

-The College charges a basic tuition fee of \$9,630 per semester for students with a standard course load of four to five courses consisting of 12 to 17 credits.
-Students permitted to carry more than the standard course load will be charged \$473 per credit for the additional course(s)/credit hours.
+The College charges a basic tuition fee of \$10,160 per semester for students with a standard course load of four to five courses consisting of 12 to 17 credits.
+Students permitted to carry more than the standard course load will be charged \$495 per credit for the additional course(s)/credit hours.
 The tuition fee covers registration, instruction, use of library and counseling facilities.
-In addition to the basic tuition fee, there is a comprehensive college fee of \$425 per semester for full-time students.
+In addition to the basic tuition fee, there is a comprehensive college fee of \$450 per semester for full-time students.
 This fee supports student activities as well as the use of college computer facilities.

-Students carrying fewer than twelve hours of credit are considered part-time and charged \$473 per credit hour instead of the basic tuition fee.
+Students carrying fewer than twelve hours of credit are considered part-time and charged \$495 per credit hour instead of the basic tuition fee.
 Also, part-time students do not pay a college fee, but may do so should they desire to receive the benefits supported by this fee.

-Tuition for the Physician Assistant program is \$24,010, which covers instruction and training for a full twelve months.
-Tuition for the clinical year of the Medical Technology program is \$8,400.
+Tuition for the Physician Assistant program is \$25,330, which covers instruction and training for a full twelve months.
+Tuition for the clinical year of the Medical Technology program is \$8,865.

-As an indication of their intention to attend King's College, new applicants are asked to make an acceptance deposit within three weeks of their acceptance, but are specifically required to have the acceptance deposit submitted by May 1st for September enrollment or December 15th for January enrollment.
+As an indication of their intention to attend King's College, new applicants are asked to make an acceptance deposit within three weeks of their acceptance, but are specifically required to have the acceptance deposit submitted by May 1st for Fall semester enrollment or December 15th for Spring semester enrollment.
 The amount of the deposit is as follows:

+For undergraduate students \$200

+For students in the Physician Assistant Program

+For international students

-These acceptance deposits are not refundable, but are applied against the tuition fee in the initial semester of attendance.
+These acceptance deposits are not refundable, but are applied against the tuiti on fee in the

+initial semester of attendance.

-Residence Life:
+Residence Life